CSCfi/csc-user-guide/docs/apps/minimap2.md

 minimap2 -ax asm5 ref.fa asm.fa > aln.sam
 ```

-## Example batch script for Puhti-rhel8
+## Example batch script for Puhti

-In Puhti-rhel8, minimap2 jobs should be run as batch jobs.
+In Puhti, minimap2 jobs should be run as batch jobs.
 Below is a sample batch job file,
-for running a minimap2 paired end alignment in Puhti-rhel8.
+for running a minimap2 paired end alignment in Puhti.

 ```text